Load pre-trained GPT-2 model and tokenizer

 Example of using a pre-trained GPT-2 model for text generation

-Transformers have also played a pivotal role in improving search engine performance through semantic search capabilities.
+Transformers have also played an important role in improving search engine performance through semantic search capabilities.
 Models like BERT (Bidirectional Encoder Representations from Transformers) enhance search engines by understanding the context of search queries, leading to more accurate and relevant search results.
 Implementing these models involves embedding queries and documents into a common vector space, optimizing them for fast retrieval.

 from transformers import BertModel, BertTokenizer